saraxcardoso/monthly-photography/README.md

-# january-pics
+# monthly photos
-My selection of my favorite photos shot in January
+My selection of my favorite photos shot in each month of the year